maosan132/Recipe-finder-with-react-redux/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a catalogue of recipes.
-It's a single page application that shows list of food items that can be filtered based on food type.
-It also shows the details of individual food items.
+This project is a catalogue of recipes.
+It's a SPA that lists filterable food items.
 It's built with React and Redux.
-It's also built with an API (Application Programming Interface).
 The data on the API are obtained, stored on Redux store, and then displayed on the browser through async fetch request.
+I also used Redux hooks to manage state data.
-It's a SPA application (with both main, show, and About Us pages).
-These pages are implemented using React's Router feature.
+Inner pages are implemented using React's Router.
-All the data from the API are displayed on the index page.
-The API employed here is [themealdb API](https://www.themealdb.com/api.php).
+The API data is fetched from The Meal DB [themealdb API](https://www.themealdb.com/api.php).
-The details of individual food items are displayed on the show page, and the About Us page tells more about the Catalogue Of Recipes.
+The details of individual food items are displayed on the show page.
-The application throws an error when a user inputs the wrong url on the browser.

 ## Preview
 ![screenshot](./src/assets/app_screenshotx.png)